SAP-samples/teched2025-AI166/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called AI166 - Mobile projects with SAP Joule for Consultants and SAP Joule for Developers
+This repository contains the material for the SAP TechEd 2025 session AI166 - Mobile projects with SAP Joule for Consultants and SAP Joule for Developers

 ## Overview